“Pinhas” – Numbers 25:10 – 30:1 – Pick a subject – by Rabbi Baruch Cohon

 Moses takes their case into the Tabernacle for some Divine help.
 Here the Midrash offers a beautiful thought.
 This, it says, is what Zelophehad’s daughters wanted.
 They knew that a human father might prefer his son over his daughter.
 But the Creator extends his love equally to all His children!
 And indeed, the very next section in our reading sets up the order of inheritance: son, daughter, brothers, uncles, and then the closest remaining relative.
 Only later in the Torah does Moses instruct Zelophehad’s daughters to marry men from their own tribe, so their inheritance will remain in the tribal territory.

-Women’s inheritance rights, in Moses’ time.
+Women’s inheritance rights, 3,000 years ago.
 Many centuries later, a rabbi named Shimon ben Shetakh spelled out a woman’s marriage rights in the K’tubah, the sacred document we still present to the bride at every Jewish wedding.
 Yes, Jewish women always had rights.

 Maybe the Torah is more modern than we sometimes suppose.